Create and Manage Compute Pools

 -

-In the Resource groups screen, apply a filter to ensure only specific compute resources are automatically selected when provisioning the compute pool.
+On the Resource groups page, apply a filter to ensure only specific compute resources are automatically selected when provisioning the Compute Pool.

 -